The Courthouses are Open.

 When hearings are necessary for non-evidentiary issues, they will be handled by telephone/video hearing.

-The Court intends to handle evidentiary hearings by video/telephone whenever possible, however, this will require the highest level of professionalism and cooperation between opposing counsel and parties.
+The Court intends to handle evidentiary hearings by video whenever possible, however, this will require the highest level of professionalism and cooperation between opposing counsel and parties.
 No less than five days prior to each hearing, the parties must exchange all proposed exhibits which they intend to reference during the hearing.
 Each proposed exhibit must be pre-marked for identification to identify the exhibits numerically.

 The parties should stipulate to the admissibility of evidence for which the admissibility is not reasonably contested.
 The parties shall provide copies of all intended exhibits, evidence or demonstratives to the Court in advance.
-If the evidence/exhibits are more than 20 pages it needs to be mailed or dropped off at the Courthouse (5) five days before the hearing.
+If the evidence/exhibits are more than 10 pages it needs to be mailed or dropped off at the Courthouse (5) five business days before the hearing.

 If witnesses will be called to give testimony, the Court requires that such appearances be pre-arranged with a teleconference provider as set forth above or via video with an appropriate provider.
 Per Justice Canady's Administrative Order (3-13-2020) and Administrative Order (3-24-20), all rules of procedure, court orders and opinions applicable to court procedure that limit or prohibit the use of communication equipment for conducting proceedings by electronic means are suspended from the March 13, 2020 - April 17, 2020, or as provided by subsequent order.